-Safety Rules: Before working in lab, all students will be expected to have watched the safety video and read the lab safety rules, both of which are posted on Sakai.
+Lab Safety Rules: Working safely in the laboratory is something that everyone must always consider.
+Before working in lab, all students will be expected to have watched the safety videos and read the lab safety rules, both of which are posted on Sakai.
 Students MUST follow these rules throughout the course.
 On lab safety day, students must sign a Lab Safety Contract that acknowledges that the student received the safety rules and agrees to follow them.
-The lab safety contract must be signed by a student before they are allowed to work in the lab.
-Consequences for not adhering to the safety rules include point deductions or expulsion from the laboratory, depending on the severity of the violation(s).
-Students must bring eye protection and a full-length lab coat to every experiment and dress in appropriate clothing and footwear such that there is no exposed skin at any point below the shoulders.
+A lab safety contract must be signed by a student before they are allowed to work in the lab.
+Anyone who does not adhere to the safety rules will receive point deductions and may not be allowed to remain in the laboratory, depending on the severity of the violation.
+Students must bring eye protection and a full-length lab coat to every experiment.
+Students must also dress in appropriate clothing and footwear such that there is no exposed skin at any point below the shoulders.
 For the sake of hygiene and other reasons, students may not borrow goggles and/or a lab coat.
 Any student who comes to lab without these items will automatically not be allowed to perform the experiment.
 More information on the course attendance policy and safety points can be found below.